v0d/colorstrip/README.md

-Here's a `README.md` for your Bash script that explains its purpose, usage, and how it works:

----

 # 🎨 Video Color Bar Generator

 This script processes a video file and generates a horizontal color bar image representing the dominant colors sampled from the video at 12-second intervals.